-Poland is a country which born some great people.
-Let's see the most Famous Poles?
+Let's see the most famous Poles.
 I am sure you even didn't realize they are all Polish.
 A lot of people still believe that Frederick Chopin is French, but this is wrong.
 Maybe his body is in France, but his heart is in Warsaw for a reason.

 Famous Poles (History & Recent)

-You can't even imagine that some of those were Polish
+You can't even imagine that some of those famous people were Polish

-I am living in Poland since 2014, but before I met my wife, Poland was a completely unknown country for me.
+I am living in Poland since 2014, but before I met my wife, Poland was a completely unknown country to me.
+Slowly, slowly I am learning the history of Poland together with the language.
+I am a bit surprised about the famous Polish people below.

 1. Mikołaj Kopernik - Nicolaus Copernicus